LL-Pengfei/CS1010-AY1819S1-Personal/docs/13-call-stack.md

 }
 ```

-Now, the program invoke the function `add` with two parameters, using `x` and 10 as arguments.
+Now, the program invokes the function `add` with two parameters, using `x` and 10 as arguments.
 What the OS does when `add` is called, is that it allocates another stack frame for `add`.
 We can visualize the stack frame for `add` as being placed on top of the stack frame of `main`.
 The stack frame for `add` includes two variables corresponding to the parameters `a`, `b`, and the variable `sum` declared in the function `add`.

-When the stack frame for `add` is created, `sum` is uninitialized, but `a` is initialized to whatever the value of `x` is when the function is invoked (1 in this example), and `b` is intialized to 10, since that is the argument passed into `add`.
+When the stack frame for `add` is created, `sum` is uninitialized, but `a` is initialized to whatever the value of `x` is when the function is invoked (1 in this example), and `b` is initialized to 10, since that is the argument passed into `add`.

 ![stack](figures/stack/stack.002.png)